bringauto/etna/README.md

 To explore the API endpoints and entities, visit http://localhost:8080/ui.
 More on Swagger UI is [here](https://swagger.io/tools/swagger-ui/).

 The HTTP API requires authentication via API keys.
 To access all its endpoints, you can use the key `StaticAccessKeyToBeUsedByDevelopersOnEtna`.

+The database access information and message cleanup can be set in the `configuration/http-api/config.json` (this config overwrites the original config from the http-api image).

 ## MQTT IP and Port
 The MQTT uses a standard plain (not encrypted) connection on port 1883 and an SSL encrypted connection on port 8883.